-At each iteration, the channel migrates and deposits LAPs (Lateral Accretion Packages, presently corresponding to the fluvial Point Bar lithofacies).
-Upon request it can be aggradational giving channel lag deposits and overbank sediments during overbank flows, or channel fill in abandoned channels, or, on the contrary be erosive, resulting in no deposition, or simply migrating.
+At each iteration, e.g. ~7 years for Turidites system, the channel migrates and deposits LAPs (Lateral Accretion Packages, presently corresponding to the fluvial Point Bar lithofacies).
+Upon request it can be aggradational giving channel lag deposits and overbank sediments during overbank flows, or, on the contrary be erosive, resulting in no deposition, or simply migrating.
 Levee and overbank sediments are deposited at a given period of iteration (random or constant).
 Super-elevation is capable to reproduce dissymmetrical levees.

-Channel fill process (only for turbidites systems) corresponds to a low energy filling of the channel, during which there is no apparent migration or levee deposition.
-When channel filling stops, the channel has moved and migration starts again: this corresponds to "migration by avulsion".
-Channel fill is also deposited inside abandoned channels after a cutoff or an avulsion (in place of Mud Plug from fluvial systems).
+Ghost migration process (only for turbidites systems) corresponds to a low energy filling of the channel, during which there is no apparent migration or levee deposition.
+When ghost migration stops, the channel has moved and migration starts again: this corresponds to "migration by avulsion" (which is not a natural process obviously).

+Channel fill lithofacies is also deposited inside abandoned channels after a cutoff or an avulsion (in place of Mud Plug from fluvial systems).